LLHolmes/LLHolmes.github.io/_posts/2019-09-05-updating_your_ruby_version_in_a_project.markdown

 I’m not going to go over updating Ruby to the latest version, there are a lot of great guides out there for that already (see below for a few I found helpful).
 But there’s a tiny little gap that I stumbled across when it came to updating my Ruby version in a project.

-I was pretty sure I had updated the Ruby version on my Mac earlier, but coming back to refactor a project later, I got an error upon running ​bundle​:
+I was pretty sure I had updated the Ruby version on my Mac earlier, but coming back to refactor a project later, I got an error upon running ​bundle:

 `Your Ruby version is 2.6.1, but your Gemfile specified 2.6.3`

 Huh.
 I’m swear I updated my Ruby version earlier (why else would I have changed the version in my Gemfile?).